 Two payday loan companies have been forced to surrender their consumer credit licences after a crackdown on payday lenders by the OFT (Office of Fair Trading).
 Three more companies could lose their licence as they are currently being investigated too.

 The two companies that have surrendered their consumer credit licences are The Payday Loan Company Ltd and Anfield Cheque Cashing Centre.
 The Payday Loan Company operated under several names including paydayloans.co.uk and Cashnet.
 The two companies are now no longer allowed to trade.
-The three other companies being investigated for bad business practices can’t be named at the moment due to legal reasons.
+The three other companies being investigated for bad business practices cannot be named now due to legal reasons.

 Three payday lenders have already had their licences revoked as part of the review, aimed at whipping the payday lending industry into shape.